lbadmin/vendo-sdk-php/readme.md

 4. After authorization is completed call [Token example](https://github.com/lbadmin/vendo-sdk-php/blob/master/examples/s2s-api/payment_with_saved_token.php)
    - use token you have saved in step 2.

-5. Check Backoffice, you should see 2 successful transactions:
+5. Check the Backoffice 'Sales' -> 'Transactions', you should see 2 successful transactions:

    - Verification
    - S2S Payment